jsiegenthaler/homebridge-eosstb/README.md

 ## Known Relevant UPC TV Box Commands
 * **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the HOME button on the UPC remote

-* **Escape**: Escapes (exits) out of any current screen on the TV.
+* **Escape**: Escapes (exits) out of any current menu on the TV.
 Same as the RETURN button on the UPC remote

-* **ContextMenu**: Dsisplays a context menu on the current TV program.
-Sales as the ... button on the UPC remote
+* **ContextMenu**: Displays a context menu on the current TV program.
+Same as the ... button on the UPC remote

 * **Info**: Displays the INFO screen on the UPC TV showing info about the current TV program